davber/haxesugar/README.markdown

 ## Bugs / Issues!!

-* I have not tried out code completion yet, but do not hold your breath for it to work
-* Only a quite restrictive sub set of the standard classes are highlighted
+* The code for code completion is there, but for some mysterious reason they are never triggered
+* The syntax is almost too involved, which might make it lose its context easily

 ## Whats in the works

 * Code completion
-* Full support for all standard classes
 * Support for hxDoc comments showing up when typing the name (or beginning of a name) of a method
 * Better support for the haXe closure syntax

 ## Other Info

-* This sugar was based on the AS3 sugar by Mike Murray.
-Thanks for showing the way!
+* This sugar was based on the AS3 sugar by Mike Murray, but is totally rewritten to more or less emulate a CFG for haXe, except for some literal and comment syntax which is borrowed from PHP's syntax files

 ## License